Minimum wage: Labour debunks Tuesday strike resumption report

 Amid the quest by the NLC and TUC, organised labour has been urged to consider something reasonable enough that small businesses can offer.

-Okanlawon Gaffar, an analyst, who spoke with Legit.ng posited that small businesses and SMEs should be considered in whatever the labour are requesting so that the economy would not be ruined.
+Okanlawon Gaffar, an analyst, who spoke with Legit.ng posited that small businesses and SMEs should be considered in whatever the labour request is so that the economy will not be ruined.

 Source: Legit.ng